aleon1220/kiwiki/02-jobs/onboarding-processes/readme.md

   - what does the culture feel like?
   - How fast paced does it feel?
   - Ask 3 questions daily

+# On-Boarding processes
+Tips for onboarding to a new company

 ## Setting up dev laptop
 - If windows get admin priveleges ASAP